nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Product Overview

 Are you tired of managing candidate applications through cumbersome spreadsheets?
-Upgrade your hiring process with JABPro, a CLI based desktop app that allows you to easily manage candidate applications, schedule interviews, and gain valuable insights on their interview performance.
+Upgrade your hiring process with JABPro (JobApplicationsBook Pro), a CLI based desktop app that allows you to easily manage candidate applications, schedule interviews, and gain valuable insights on their interview performance.
 From interns to full-time roles, software to marketing, JABPro’s versatile interface allows you to keep track of all kinds of job applicants in various industries.
 Access our self-curated user guide below to learn more on how you can integrate various JABPro’s functions into your workflow.

 <!-- * Table of Contents -->
 <page-nav-print />